Evangelistic lifestyle. Evangelism course.

 Blog Image

 God wants to invite us into evangelistic moments where we get to join in with what he is already doing in the life of an unbeliever.
 In doing so, we get a part to play in showing them how good he is.
+In such moments it is a privilege to do one-on-one evangelism.

 In the Bible, we see God invite Peter to share the gospel with the gentiles (Acts 10:9-19), invite Philip to speak to an Ethiopian (Acts 8:26), invite Ananias to visit and pray for Saul (Acts 9:10-16) and invite Paul to preach the gospel in Macedonia (Acts 16:9-10).
 This is how God originally designed evangelism to be.